Is E*TRADE legit?

 E*TRADE is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of E*TRADE, we can say that E*TRADE is great in reliability, since it fulfils most of the important criteria mentioned above.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of E*TRADE, we can say that E*TRADE is great in legitimacy, since it fulfils most of the important criteria mentioned above.
 We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.